-During storage piles shall be supported in such a manner that no damage shall be incurred.
-Piles shall be supported on two level bearers of minimum height and width of 100 mm and placed at a distance of between 0.20L and 0.23L from each end.
-Where piles are stacked in more than one layer, the supports for each layer shall be placed directly above the lower supports.
+During storage, piles shall be supported in such a manner that no damage shall be incurred.
+Piles shall be supported on adequate stability frames as detailed on Transport and Main Roads Standard Drawing SD2021 with each frame placed at a distance of 0.21L from each end of the pile.
+Where piles are stacked in more than one layer, the stability frames for each layer shall be placed directly above the lower supports.
 Piles shall not be stacked more than three units high.

-Note the slight difference in the location of the supports between when a pile is transported (Table 5.3.5 applies) and when it is stacked for storage (0.2L from each end).
+Note the slight difference in the location of the supports.
+When a pile is transported (Table 5.3.5 applies) and when it is stacked for storage (0.21L from each end).
+Further information on pile stability frames is available in Section 15.3.2 of MRTS73 Manufacture of Prestressed Concrete Members and Stressing Units.